Sales forecasting: 8 sales forecast techniques you can use today to predict your revenue

 8. Test-Market analysis forecasting

-The test-market analysis is a great tool to forecast sales when you are launching a new product or service and aren’t sure how the market will respond to it.
+The test-market analysis is a great tool for sales forecasts especially when you are launching a new product or service and aren’t sure how the market will respond to it.
 This method works great if you already have access to an audience.

 For instance, if you are an enterprise software company ready to launch a new product, you can apply this method to your existing customer base to test the market response.
 If you are a second-time startup founder, you can use the test-market analysis to do a soft launch of your product to identify your ideal customer profile.